shipsing/podman-desktop/website/tutorial/managing-your-application-resources.md

 **_Managing your CLI tools_**

-If you have installed a CLI tool extension, you can set up the CLI tool and upgrade or downgrade from the UI.
+If you have installed a CLI tool extension, you can set up, upgrade, or downgrade the CLI tool from the UI.

 - On the **Settings > Resources** page, click **Setup** to download the CLI tool and install it system wide.